Brian-ED/rayed-bqn/README.md

 Rayed-bqn works on Windows, Linux and MacOS.
 Make sure you've installed [git](https://git-scm.com/downloads) and CBQN on [Windows](https://github.com/vylsaz/cbqn-win-docker-build/releases), [Linux](https://github.com/dzaima/CBQN) or [MacOS](https://github.com/dzaima/CBQN).
 Rayed-bqn works with CBQN version 0.7.0, and hopefully >0.7.0 as well.

-Make sure bqn is on PATH.
-To check, run `bqn` in the terminal, in the case of windows it's `Command Prompt` or `Windows PowerShell` application.
+Make sure bqn is on `PATH`.
+To check, run `bqn` in the terminal, in the case of windows it's the `Command Prompt` or `Windows PowerShell`.
 Then type `1+1` in the terminal and get `2`.
-If `bqn` wasn't found, add the bqn folder from cbqn-win-docker-build to PATH.
-[Tutorial on how to add folders to path](https://www.computerhope.com/issues/ch000549.htm).
+If `bqn` wasn't found, and you're on linux or mac, make sure you've installed CBQN correctly and ran `sudo make install` - and if you're on windows, add the bqn folder from cbqn-win-docker-build to PATH, [here's a tutorial](https://www.computerhope.com/issues/ch000549.htm).

-First step in installing is cloning rayed-bqn and installing raylib by typing the following in the terminal, in the case of windows it's the `Command Prompt` or `Windows PowerShell`.
+First step in installing is cloning rayed-bqn and installing raylib by typing the following in the terminal:
 ```SH
 git clone --filter=blob:none --recurse-submodules https://github.com/Brian-ED/rayed-bqn.git
 bqn rayed-bqn/install-raylib.bqn